Mortgage

 A deed in lieu of foreclosure involves a homeowner transferring ownership of their house to their mortgage lender instead (“in lieu”) of going through the foreclosure process.
 It’s just one way to avoid foreclosure, however, and isn’t right for everyone facing difficulties making their mortgage payments.

-A deed in lieu of foreclosure is usually a choice of last resort.
+Yes, a deed in lieu will negatively impact your credit score and that impact will be roughly the same as the impact of a short sale or foreclosure.
+That’s one reason why a deed in lieu is usually a last resort option.
 If you’re eligible for a refinance, mortgage modification, forbearance, lump-sum reinstatement or short sale, you should pursue those options first.

-Lenders aren’t obligated to agree to a deed in lieu, but they often do — especially in states that require judicial foreclosures, a process that involves the court system — in order to avoid the longer and more costly foreclosure process.
-The first step will be to reach out to your lender, then let them know the details of your situation and that you’re considering a deed in lieu.
-You’ll then have to fill out an application and submit supporting documentation about your income and expenses.
+Let them know the details of your situation and that you’re considering a deed in lieu.
+You’ll then fill out an application and submit supporting documentation about your income and expenses.

 Based on your application, the lender will assess: